flintlib/python-flint/README.md

 Documentation
 -------------------------------------

-Complete API documentation is available.
+API documentation is available here: http://fredrikj.net/python-flint/

 To do
 -------------------------------------